seanfisk/personal-chef-repo/config/osx/unautomated.md

   This is licensed software that is installed using Homebrew Cask.
 I purchased a license that has to be manually activated.

+* Sophos Anti-Virus

+  Preferences are scattered over a couple places.
+Some are in user defaults, and some are in `~/Library/Application Support/Sophos Anti-Virus`, and some are elsewhere.
+Most of them I didn't find, but I honestly didn't look really hard.
+We've just left the preferences unautomated for now.

 * Memory Clean

   Installed from the Mac App Store.